George Loves Weather

 Suggestions Before Final Installation

-• All temperature readings should be tripled checked for accuracy.
-Not too low to the ground, and no interference in keeping or preventing excess heat build up.
-If you are using an aspirating fan just make plenty sure it is doing it’s job.
+- All temperature readings should be tripled checked for accuracy.
+Not too low to the ground, and no interference in keeping or preventing excessive heat build-up.
+If you are using an aspirating fan just make plenty sure it is doing its job.

 Distance = 4 x (25′ – 5′) = 80′.
 I hope this will suffice in helping you to understand this rather smart way of ensuring better sensor readings.